wp-plugins/wp-testing/readme.txt

 14. Scale description with "more..." text closed
 15. Scale description with "more..." text opened (after clicking on "more" link)
 16. A test without scores is shown like a "Test is under construction".
 Answers titles are those that was entered
-17. Test results with scales chart when scales are hidden.
+17. Test results with scales chart.
 Hovered scale shows it`s value and title in dynamic tag
+18. In case of too many scales their labels are rotated.
+Also when scales has different length (possible max total) they are shown as percents
-18. Multiple answers per question are also possible
+19. Multiple answers per question are also possible

 == Changelog ==

+= 0.9.3 =

+Improve scales' chart

+* Use ratio (percents) when scales lengths differs
+* Rotate text labels to 45 degrees when we have too many scales

 = 0.9.2 =